APB is a Global Speaker, Celebrity & Entertainment Agency

 Cities of Tomorrow: Localizing Sustainable Goals

 After Hurricane Sandy hit the East Coast in 2012—one of the costliest natural disasters in U.S. history—Penny Abeywardena experienced how important it is to take climate change and climate action seriously.
 And she did just that for the entirety of her leadership as New York City Commissioner for International Affairs during the Bill de Blasio administration.
-She ensured that NYC’s groundbreaking efforts—including the Green New Deal, where the city committed to an ambitious plan to cut emissions by 40% by 2030—were at the center of a global platform her agency created to exchange best policies and practices with global partners.
-And she also led the creation of the global movement of the Voluntary Local Review, a way for local and regional governments to formally commit to sharing their Sustainable Development Goal progress on a global stage.
-Since then, over 300 subnational governments have signed onto the Declaration’s three commitments, representing nearly every region of the world.
-In this talk, Penny shares her personal story on fighting for sustainability, her leadership role and how cities and local governments can have a seat at the table, as well as how you can get your own voice heard in the halls of power.
+She ensured that NYC's groundbreaking efforts—including the Green New Deal, where the city committed to an ambitious plan to cut emissions by 40% by 2030—were at the center of a global platform her agency created to exchange best policies and practices with global partners.
+She also led the creation of the global movement of the Voluntary Local Review, a way for local and regional governments to formally commit to sharing their Sustainable Development Goal progress on a global stage.
+Since then, over 300 subnational governments have signed onto the Declaration's three commitments, representing nearly every region of the world.
+In this talk, Penny shares her personal story on fighting for sustainability, her leadership role, how cities and local governments can have a seat at the table, and how you can get your voice heard in the halls of power.